Drew will now automatically add flat patterns.

 We added two names to the Company Style, one for normal sheets and one for flat pattern sheets.
 You could for example name the flat pattern sheet “DXF” so these sheets can be treated differently by your production automation software.

 Even if you manually add a new sheet, Drew will stick to the Company Style.
-When you edit the name afterwards, we will not change the name anymore.
+When you edit the name afterward, we will not change the name anymore.

 We squashed the following bugs while we were at it: